- What is a digital wallet?

 An IoT wallet allows users to make payments via smart devices such as wearables like the Apple Watch or appliances like Alexa.
 Since IoT devices are already connected to the internet, you don't need a separate device to access these wallets.
 For example, a smart fridge with an IoT wallet can pay for groceries online.

-What are the benefits of using a digital wallet?
+Benefits of using a digital wallet

 Faster transactions